 And most of you know my 3 kids have been riding dirt bikes since they could walk.

-But what most of you don’t know, is that I only starting riding about 8 years ago!
+But what most of you don’t know is that I only started riding about 8 years ago!

-I can still see their face… they looked at me, with confused faces, and said “so he signed you up for kickboxing instead?”
+I can still see the expression on their faces… they looked at me, confused, and said, “So he signed you up for kickboxing instead?”

 I figured, what the heck.
 I’ve never ridden a motorcycle in my life, but hey, I believe in stretching my comfort zone.

-So, I threw my leg over the bike, and boy, the rest is history.
+So, I threw my leg over the bike, and the rest is history.

 Long story short, my wife’s to blame for my love of dirt bikes!

-Now, I have a belief that says “if you’re going to do anything, do it full out”.
+Now, I have a belief that goes, “If you’re going to do anything, do it full out.”
 You only get one shot in this life, one at-bat, so play full out and give it your all.

 To me, this meant racing.